About Alaska DOT&PF

 The department is administratively divided into three regions: The Northern Region, headquartered in Fairbanks, is the largest, most geographically diverse, and maintains more centerline miles of highway, including all of the Alaska, Richardson, Taylor, Denali, and Dalton Highways and portions of the Parks and Glenn Highways.

-areas, as well as some of the most remote villages on the Kuskokwim delta, the Alaska Peninsula, and the Aleutian Chain.
+The Central Region, headquartered in Anchorage, includes the state’s most urban areas, as well as some of the most remote villages on the Kuskokwim delta, the Alaska Peninsula, and the Aleutian Chain.
 Central Region maintains the Seward and Sterling Highways, as well as parts of the Parks and Glenn Highways.

 The Alaska Marine Highway System is headquartered in Ketchikan.
-From there, AMHS management directs the operation and maintenance of our fleet of eleven vessels, ranging in size from the 181 ft.
+From there, AMHS management directs the operation and maintenance of our fleet of nine vessels, ranging in size from the 181 ft.
 M/V Lituya to the 418 ft.
 M/V Columbia.

-View the DOT&PF Strategic Plan
+View the DOT&PF Vision